c0de2eat/tf-img-models/README.md

-# tf_img_models
+# TF Image Models
 TensorFlow common codes for computer vision related tasks.
 TensorFlow utility library with implementation of models for image related tasks.
-Please note that the implementation is based on my best understanding and there is no guarantee that it is absolutely correct.
+Please note that the implementation is based on my best understanding if official is not available and there is no guarantee that it is absolutely correct.

+Folder structure:
+- `docker` contains the `Dockerfile` mainly for development purposes.
+- `tfim` contains all the implemented codes.
+- `scripts` contains the script to test the implementation on CIFAR10.

 ---